Supported package managers¶

 - Project metadata (

-, ...) - Dependencies and dependency groups (PyPI, path, git, URL)
+name,version,authors, ...) - Dependencies and dependency groups (PyPI, path, git, URL)

 - Dependency extras (also known as optional dependencies)